-The RTD light rail will cost $4.50 round trip causing little hassle with traffic after the game.
-Magness Arena is two blocks from the light rail station so it is very walk-able.
-The light rail system in Denver is expansive and safe.
-For fans traveling from out of town, you can park and ride the train from anywhere in the immediate metro.
+I took the RTD light rail for $4.50 round trip causing me no hassles with traffic after the game.
+Magness Arena is two blocks from the light rail station so very walk able.

 Member Review by megminard on Feb 21, 2012

 Although Denver University (DU Pioneers) is more known for its ice hockey program, team, and success than its basketball program, their men’s basketball team is nothing to scoff at this 2011-2012 season.

 The basketball program at Denver University has existed since 1904 and was first played at the Denver Alumni Gymnasium, then at the DU Field House Arena where they played for 50 years, and is now played at Magness Arena which opened in 1999 on the same spot where the DU Field House Arena had once stood.

 The Pioneers currently are in the Sun Belt Conference, however, the University of Denver accepted an invitation to join the Western Athletic Conference (WAC), effective the 2012-13 athletic season.

 Member Review by Scott Bultman on Feb 12, 2015

 The Denver University Pioneers began play in 1949 and have a proud history.
 They currently are in the newly formed National Collegiate Hockey Conference (NCHC) and play in Magness Arena.
 Magness Arena is part of the Daniel L. Ritchie Center, a sports complex that houses most indoor DU athletics.
 It is not uncommon for fans to be able to see a swimming or water polo event while seeing a hockey or basketball game at Magness.